CSR and social purpose

 Businesses and charities have much in common and the relationship on both sides can be profitable as well as helping a business fulfil their corporate social responsibility. (see an interesting example of how singing could be used).
 In particular, we look to develop corporate partnerships between businesses and charities which will help both achieve their strategic aims.

 As businesses begin to think how they can address not only the need to make profit but also to be seen as good corporate citizens acting in an environmentally friendly way and as good neighbours working for the social good of the community we can help by developing an effective strategy and a practical plan that will work.
-Our Ethical Wheel of Success(c) provides you with a simple way to bring this all together.
+Our Responsible Organisation Charter(c) provides you with a simple way to bring this all together.

 Many organisations initially get involved with CSR because of their image.
 Almost half (49 per cent) of the European managers interviewed for UPS’s Europe Business Monitor said that the need to improve brand reputation and corporate image is one of the biggest drivers of their company’s activities in corporate social responsibility.
 Fewer than two in five cited giving something positive back to the community as their motivation.
 We can help a company move beyond this to seeing CSR as a more positive part of their corporate strategy providing social and economic benefits.
 We believe that only if this is the case will CSR be really successful